Hosted by site sponsor WebMate.

 As the above detailed comparison indicates, the iPad Air 3 represents a one step forward, one step back kind of upgrade.
 It is better than the iPad Air 2 that was discontinued two years previously in just about every way.
 However, compared to the 10.5" iPad Pro (2nd Gen), the iPad Air 3 is faster, has more advanced connectivity, and a lower original price tag, but has an inferior screen, inferior cameras, and potentially less storage, as well.

 Even on the used market, the iPad Air 3 remains a solid tablet.
-It is slower and less capable than newer, more expensive iPad Pro models, but still an excellent option.
+It is slower and less capable than newer, more expensive iPad Pro models, but still an worthwhile option these days.
 The also discontinued 10.5" iPad Pro (2nd Gen) also is quite capable and can be a particularly good value on the used market, as well.
+However, these days, both likely are at the end of the road for operating system support and remain best suited for someone who has modest needs and expectations for an older tablet.

 iPad Air and iPad Pro Purchase & Sale Options